 - Have a pressure cooker without a “yogurt” button?
 You can still make wine even without it.
 The lowest “keep warm” setting can maintain a steady and warm temperature for the wine to do its thing.
 The temperature will likely be higher than if you were using the low yogurt setting, so reduce the “cooking” time to 24 hours and leave the sealing valve open for six hours, closed for three hours, open for six hours, closed for three hours, alternating until you’ve reached 24 hours.
 Store the wine in a covered container for 10 days.

-- For the 48 hours while the wine is cooking, it can be tough to open and close the sealing valve right at the six-hour mark.
+- For 48 hours, it can be tough to open and close the sealing valve right at the six-hour mark while the wine is cooking.
 It’s okay to extend any of the six-hour windows to nine if you need to run errands, sleep, or work.
 However, you don’t want to go longer than nine hours for any of the alternating seal and vent time windows.

 - If you want, you can test the alcohol content in your wine using a hydrometer.
-You can buy one for less than $15.
+You for less than $30.

 - How to make kimchi at home so you always have this tasty Korean staple on hand